hvmerode/junit-pipeline/README.md

 ***
 * Tests cannot be executed in parallel.
 Because the target repository is updated for each test, the next test must wait before the previous one is completed.
+* Some of the methods add a script task to the yaml.
+Currently this is a bash type of script, so it is assumed that the Azure DevOps agent is a Linux agent.
 * Templates residing in external repositories (GitHub and other Azure DevOps projects) are taken into account, but:
   * The _ref_ parameter is not (yet) fully implemented.
 Only the format "refs/heads/branch" is supported; the pattern "refs/tags/tag" is not yet supported .